-McKenna’s last week as a baby! *Sniff Sniff*
+McKenna’s last week as an official baby! *Sniff Sniff*

 McKenna had a tooth come through this week, taking her total to 5 with one pressing hard.
 The good news here is that she has turned into a great teether.
 Her first three teeth were hard for her, but the last two have been fine.